Ymir (moon): Discovery and naming

-Ymir /ˈiːmɪər/, or Saturn XIX, is the second-largest retrograde irregular moon of Saturn.
 It was discovered by Brett J. Gladman, et al. in 2000, and given the temporary designation S/2000 S 1.
+Joint with Paaliaq, its discovery in 2000 was the first detection of an irregular moon of Saturn after Phoebe, discovered a century earlier.

 It was named in August 2003 after Ymir, who in Norse mythology is the ancestor of all the Jotuns or frost giants.